 “Sunny Came Home,” Shawn Colvin’s bright-sounding but lyrically dark song that scored Grammies in 1998 for both Song of the Year and Record of the Year, has a highly unlikely origin story.
-In 2017, on the occasion of the 20th anniversary release of the album A Few Small Repairs, Colvin shared the story with me of writing “Sunny” as part of an interview for Acoustic Guitar magazine.
+In 2017, on the occasion of the 20th anniversary release of the album A Few Small Repairs, Colvin shared the recollections below about writing "Sunny" as part of an interview for Acoustic Guitar magazine.

 Here's a recent video of Colvin performing the song solo.